R33S3Y/RUITK/doc/fallen/Fallen Summary.md

  - `tile`
 ## Base
 #### `base.js`
+Base is meant to act as a dependency for other files as such it only contains some of the most basic elements.
 ### h1, h2, h3
-All accept the [Standard Inputs](Fallen%20Summary.md#Standard%20Inputs) and output an h1, h2 & h3 elements respectively
+All accept the [Standard Inputs](Fallen%20Summary.md#Standard%20Inputs) and output an h1, h2 & h3 elements respectively.
+### p1, p2, p3
+Also accept the [Standard Inputs](Fallen%20Summary.md#Standard%20Inputs) and output various shapes and sizes of p elements.
+### b, u, i
+B, u & i are for bold, underline and italic elements respectively.
+They also only accept the [Standard Inputs](#Standard%20Inputs). **Note:**  These element expects to be nested in p1, p2, p3, h1, h2 ,h3 elements for sizing info.
+### a
+A elements work just like [b, u & i](#b,%20u,%20i) elements but with the addition of the value `href` which defaults to a empty string and sets the `element.href` value.

 ## TileWin
 #### `tileWin.js`